byterubpay/byterub-site/_posts/2019-07-29-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2019-07-29.md

 **\<sarang>** -\_\_\_\_-
 **\<suraeNoether>** i've proven all the theorems necessary to prove that the algorithm in graphtheory.py does what i claim it does, and i'm currently testing that my simulated ledgers are doing what i expect.
 **\<sarang>** noice
-**\<sarang>** Will be very neat to see the results, and to see if/how they can work with the analysis that Isthmus et al. are doing on Monero and Zcash
+**\<sarang>** Will be very neat to see the results, and to see if/how they can work with the analysis that Isthmus et al. are doing on ByteRub and Zcash
 **\<suraeNoether>** in addition to that, i have a bunch of MAGIC stuff I need to get done, and my discussions with isthmus' digital forensics work are leaning in that direction
 **\<suraeNoether>** i'm thinking the content of this project may take up more than two papers :\\
 **\<sarang>** Cool!